 The NYC Directories back up and ultimately finish much of the story.
 Harford Kirk, wines, was first listed individually around 1855 / 1856 and HB Kirk and Co was first listed around 1864 /1865.
 The business remained listed into the mid- 1920’s.
 After the start of National Prohibition the business was listed as liquors for non-beverage purposes (whatever that means?).
 I don’t see any advertisements for them during this period so I doubt they were very active if at all.

-The company was primarily located on Fulton Street, first at 58 Fulton Street and later at 69 Fulton Street up until 1902 and then moved to 156 Franklin Street.
+The company was primarily located on Fulton Street, first at 58 Fulton Street and later at 69 Fulton Street up until 1902 when they moved to 156 Franklin Street.
 After the start of Prohibition they moved to 1475 Broadway.
 Over the years they also had additional branch locations as well, including the Broadway and Warren Street locations mentioned in the story.

 As the above story points out, H.B, Kirk was the exclusive bottler of Old Crow Rye.
 The two firms partnered from the early 1870’s up until the start of National Prohibition in 1919 and Old Crow Rye was considered Kirk’s signature product.
 The relationship between the two firms is described in the December 17,1905 edition of the New York Times.